Keith Adams (American football)

-Keith A. Adams (born November 22, 1979) is a former American football linebacker in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Miami Dolphins and Cleveland Browns.
+Keith A. Adams (born November 22, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys, Philadelphia Eagles, Miami Dolphins and Cleveland Browns.
 He also was a member of the Berlin Thunder in NFL Europe.
-He played college football at Clemson University.
+He played college football for the Clemson Tigers, earning consensus All-American honors.

-Early years
+Early life

 Adams attended Westlake High School, where he was a two-way player (running back and inside linebacker).
 As a junior, he had 113 tackles, rushed for 1,500 yards and was named regional offensive player of the year.

 As a senior, he tallied 109 tackles, 6 sacks, 4 forced fumbles, 3 fumble recoveries and rushed for 700 yards.
 His play on defense earned him a selection for the Georgia-Florida All-Star Game, where he had 6 tackles.
 He also was the state runner up in wrestling and clocked 10.8 seconds in the 100 metres.

 College career

 Adams accepted a football scholarship from Clemson University.
 As a freshman in 1998, he was a backup at linebacker.

 As a sophomore in 1999, he was named a starter at outside linebacker.
 He registered 186 tackles (led the nation and set school record), 35 tackles for loss (led the nation and set school record) and 16 sacks (second in the nation and set school record).
 He set a school record with 27 tackles against the University of South Carolina.
 He set school records with 4 sacks and 6 tackles for loss against Duke University.
 He had 10 tackles and received the defensive MVP award against Mississippi State University in the 1999 Peach Bowl.
 He earned first-team All-ACC, the ACC Defensive Player of the Year, and second-team All-American honors.

 As a junior in 2000, he recorded 138 tackles (second on the team), 18 tackles for loss (led the team), 6 sacks, 19 quarterback pressures (led the team), 4 forced fumbles (led the team) and one interception.
 He received first-team All-ACC and consensus first-team All-American honors.

-At the end of his junior season he declared his intention to enter the NFL Draft, finishing his college career after playing in 35 games, ranking sixth in school history in career tackles (379), third in career tackles for loss (54), third in career sacks (23), number one in tackles in a game, number one in tackles in a season, number one in sacks in a game (4), number one in sacks in a season (16), number one in tackles for loss in a game (6) and number one in tackles for loss in a season (35).
+At the end of his junior season he declared his intention to enter the NFL draft, finishing his college career after playing in 35 games, ranking sixth in school history in career tackles (379), third in career tackles for loss (54), third in career sacks (23), number one in tackles in a game, number one in tackles in a season, number one in sacks in a game (4), number one in sacks in a season (16), number one in tackles for loss in a game (6) and number one in tackles for loss in a season (35).

 In 2011, he was inducted into the Clemson Athletic Hall of Fame.

 Professional career

 Tennessee Titans

-Adams was selected by the Tennessee Titans in the seventh round (232nd overall) of the 2001 NFL Draft, after dropping because of his size.
+Adams was selected by the Tennessee Titans in the seventh round (232nd overall) of the 2001 NFL draft, after dropping because of his size.
 He played throughout the preseason, but was a roster cut on August 31.